Lavaca man becomes his own counsel in federal health care fraud case

 U.S. District Judge P.K.
 Holmes granted Billy Joe Taylor's motion for self-representation July 26, according to court records.

-Ken Osborne, who the court appointed to represent Taylor April 15, will serve as standby counsel going forward, according to the judge's order.
-Although Osborne may help Taylor in complying with basic rules of court protocol and procedure such as introducing evidence, objecting to testimony and completing routine tasks.
+Ken Osborne, whom the court appointed April 15 to represent Taylor, will serve as standby counsel going forward, according to the judge's order.
+Osborne may help Taylor in complying with basic rules of court protocol and procedure such as introducing evidence, objecting to testimony and completing routine tasks.
 Taylor will control the organization and content of his defense and may use or reject Osborne's advice as he sees fit.

-Taylor was released May 26, 2021 on a $100,000 secured bond with conditions, according to court records.
+Taylor was released May 26, 2021, on a $100,000 secured bond with conditions, according to court records.
 However, Ford ordered Dec.
-20 that Taylor's bond be revoked and Taylor be remanded to U.S. Marshals Service custody after finding he violated these conditions.
+20 that Taylor's bond be revoked and Taylor be remanded to U.S. Marshals Service custody after finding he violated the conditions.
 He is being held at the Washington County Detention Center in Fayetteville.

 Taylor's motion for self-representation states a "revolving carousel of counsel" has represented him in this case.

-Osborne requested the trial be continued for another six months June 24 citing the "voluminous" evidence to be reviewed, according to court records.
+Osborne requested June 24 that the trial be continued for another six months, citing the "voluminous" evidence to be reviewed, according to court records.
 Holmes signed an order afterward resetting the trial from Sept.
 12 to Feb.
 13 in Fort Smith.